 Butyrate signals to the immune system when immune defenses need to ramp up.
 When there is not enough butyrate production in the microbiome, the immune system is compromised.

 Mucin protects your gut lining (and ultimately the immune system).
-PGC contains novel strain Akkermansia muciniphila, which helps modulate the gut lining.
-People with diabetes are shown to have lower levels of Akkermansia and gut lining modulation.
+PGC contains novel strain Akkermansia muciniphila, which has been shown in 3rd party research to help modulate the gut lining.
+People with type 2 diabetes are shown to have lower levels of Akkermansia and gut lining modulation.
 A strong gut lining is vital to ensure that small molecules in the gut don't “leak” across the gut lining into the bloodstream, which can cause heightened inflammation and compromise the immune system.
 [33-34]

 Our patented formula contains 5 targeted strains of probiotics (beneficial bacteria) and a prebiotic (food to fuel bacteria).